-Safe Sanitation Solutions to provide residents of low-income areas in Kisumu City, Kenya with access to safe, clean and affordable container-based toilets, and to safely contain and treat fecal waste from the community that would otherwise be disposed in the open environment.
+The Safe Sanitation Solutions partnership provides residents of low-income areas in Kisumu City, Kenya with access to safe, clean and affordable container-based toilets.
+It safely contains and treats fecal waste from the community that would otherwise be disposed in the open environment.

-Kisumu City’s population is estimated to be approximately 500,000, with 60% living in informal settlements where waste is not safely managed.
+Kisumu City has an estimated population of 500,000 people with 60% living in informal settlements where waste is not safely managed.
 Only 18% of Kisumu City residents have access to the city’s sewer system.
-This has resulted in the majority of the sanitation waste generated in the informal settlements ending up in Lake Victoria, one of East Africa’s most vital water sources.
+This has resulted in the majority of sanitation waste from informal settlements ending up in Lake Victoria, one of East Africa’s most vital water sources.

 These locally manufactured facilities can easily fit inside one-room households and are operated by residents as small businesses or as a value-add service to their customers, such as tenants in the residential context or students at schools.
 Safe Sanitation Solutions provides strong customer support to its customers through a free mobile application where customers can share feedback, report maintenance issues, make referrals and make a monthly subsidized payment for regular waste collection and maintenance services.

 The partnership provides low-income communities with safe sanitation facilities that are at least three times more affordable than what they would have paid to use a public toilet located outside of a residential compound or school because of its model of community subscription payments.